Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Experiment

-To assess the performance of the estimated model, we compared the predicted trajectories generated using the estimated dynamics and cost functions with the actual trajectories in the testing dataset.
-Figs.~\ref{fig:traj26} to \ref{fig:traj46} show the comparison between the actual and predicted trajectories in the test set.

-The results indicate that the predicted trajectories closely follow the actual trajectories, capturing the essential dynamics and control strategies employed by the human operator.
-While minor discrepancies exist due to unmodeled dynamics and measurement noise, the prediction accuracy is sufficient for practical applications and demonstrates the capability of the proposed Koopman-based IOC framework.
-The estimated model can be utilized for short-horizon predictions, which are particularly useful in downstream tasks such as collision avoidance and path planning for other autonomous robots operating in the same environment.
+We then applied Alg.~\ref{alg:IOC_koopman} with the same basis functions as in Sec.~\ref{sec:sim_human}.
+The results (Figs.~\ref{fig:traj26} to \ref{fig:traj46}) show the predicted trajectories closely follow the actual ones, capturing the dynamics and control employed by the human operator.
+While minor discrepancies arise due to unmodeled dynamics and noise, the accuracy is sufficient for practical applications.
+In particular, the model enables short-horizon predictions, valuable for downstream tasks, e.g., collision avoidance.